Arvindprksh/arvindprksh.github.io/_posts/MachineLearning/Tensorflow/2017-06-27-How_To_Install_Tensorflow.md

 > sudo apt-get install python-pip python-dev     # for python 2.7
 > sudo apt-get install python3-pip python3-dev   # for python 3.n

-**Keep in mind that as of now(2017.06.27) the officail site of tensorflow strongly recommend version 8.1 or higher of pip or pip3.**
+**Keep in mind that as of now(2017.06.27) the official site of tensorflow strongly recommend version 8.1 or higher of pip or pip3.**

 if you already installed one of the above them. you got the following screen